13 Things a Handyman Won’t Tell You (But Every Homeowner Should Know)

 How to find the most trustworthy handyman for the job, the household things you can fix yourself, and your handyman's biggest pet peeve.

+Serge Bloch for Reader's Digest1.
 If your handyman says he can “do it all,” that’s a red flag.
 I’ve seen a guy who advertises on his truck that he mows grass, paints, does renovations, and builds houses.
 That’s not the guy you want to hire.
 Actually, a sure sign that you can trust me is if I tell you I’m not the best person to do a particular job and give you the name of someone else.
-These homecare tips will save you stress, money, and time.

-Offering me water or some cookies is great, but if you really want to show me hospitality, let me know that it’s OK for me to use your bathroom.
+3. Offering me water or some cookies is great, but if you really want to show me hospitality, let me know that it’s OK for me to use your bathroom.
 It’s always a pain to have to jump into my truck and drive somewhere to answer nature’s call.
-If you need more than a handyman, check out these secrets to finding a home renovation contractor you can trust.

-Houses don’t take care of themselves.
+6. Houses don’t take care of themselves.
 It’s on you to inspect yours at least once a year: Do you need to caulk around your windows and doors?
 Do you have any rotted wood?
 Are any shingles loose?
 It’s a lot less expensive to hire me to address those things than to replace them after years of neglected maintenance.
-These are things smart homeowners do every month.

-I may give you a different price than the one I gave someone else for the same job.
+8. I may give you a different price than the one I gave someone else for the same job.
 Why?
 Some of us charge more when we’re really busy.
 Or if I go into a house and it’s positively filthy, I’ll raise the price because I don’t want to work there.
-These are things all contractors wish first-time home buyers knew.

-On a budget?
+10. On a budget?
 Ask if there is any way you can help out in exchange for a lower price.
 Even if you’re not handy, I may reduce my rate on a big job if you can haul materials for me or if you are willing to clean up the work mess at the end of each day.
-These clever home improvement ideas all cost less than $200.